 Secrets from a Seeker of Timeless Tranquility

-Can I tell you a secret about an extraordinary moment experienced two months ago after a not-so-good doctor appointment when I weighed 88 pounds and struggled with intense irritability most of the time?
+Can I tell you a secret about an extraordinary moment experienced two months ago after a not-so-good doctor appointment when at 80-something pounds, I couldn’t see an end to the intense irritability from malnutrition?

 It only took a minute to recognize it.

 JOY.
-Pure and tender whispered joy without any hoopla or trappings.
+Pure and tender effervescent joy without hoopla, without balloons, without an explanation.

 Sometimes When You Lose, You Win

-I called two of my people to celebrate.
-(By now I know that if I don’t somehow claim or rehearse them, supernatural consolations fade quickly from memory…and I also know more spiritually evolved mystics might tell me to hush and ignore consolations which may be created by my very own ego.)
+(By now I know that if I don’t claim or rehearse these moments, the supernatural consolations fade quickly from memory.
+And I also know that mystics more spiritually-evolved might tell me to zip it and to ignore consolations which may be created by my very own ego.)

-I don’t know anything at all, but I wonder if this knowing is the gift of holy indifference because…oh, the freedom it bestows!
+I don’t know much of anything at all, but I wonder if this knowing is the gift of holy indifference.
+Because…oh my, the freedom it bestows!

 All is Calm